 FTSE 100 falls after Credit Suisse sold to UBS in emergency rescue deal

-Markets in Asia were struggling earlier in the morning, with shares in Hong Kong falling by more than 3 per cent
+Markets in Asia were also struggling earlier in the morning, with shares in Hong Kong falling by more than 3 per cent

 Related video

-Britain’s FTSE 100 plunged by nearly a full percentage point in early morning trading on Monday despite USB’s £2.7 billion rescue deal to save troubled lender Credit Suisse.
+Britain’s FTSE 100 plunged by nearly 2 per cent in early morning trading on Monday despite UBS’s £2.7 billion rescue deal to save troubled lender Credit Suisse.

-The takeover, announced on Sunday night, failed to convince spooked investors concerned about another meltdown in the global banking system, with 0.7 per cent shaved off the value of the 100 biggest firms listed in the UK.
+The takeover, announced on Sunday night, failed to convince spooked investors concerned about another meltdown in the global banking system, with 129 points shaved off the value of the 100 biggest firms listed in the UK.

 The FTSE 250 was also down 1 per cent, with banking stocks across the two indexes slumping by 5.3 per cent.